npodbielski/Delegates/README.md

 TDelegate *must be* `Func<string,int,bool,TestClass>`.
 It is because collection of constructor parameters are taked from TDelegate definition and constructor is searched in return type of defined TDelegate.

-`var c = DelegateFactory.Contructor<Func<string, int, bool, TestClass>>();`
+`var c = DelegateFactory.Constructor<Func<string, int, bool, TestClass>>();`

 There is no limitation for type of delegate that can be accepted.
 For example, it can be `Func<>`, but do not have to.
 You can create your own delegate type, but it is must follow above restrictions.

 `public delegate TestClass CustomCtrSingleParam(int i);
-var cd = DelegateFactory.Contructor<CustomCtrSingleParam>();
+var cd = DelegateFactory.Constructor<CustomCtrSingleParam>();
 var instance = cd(0);`

-If you do not have access to type with constructor in compile time and still have access to constructor parameters types, `Contructor<TDelegate>(this Type)` extension method can be used.
+If you do not have access to type with constructor in compile time and still have access to constructor parameters types, `Constructor<TDelegate>(this Type)` extension method can be used.
 In this case return type of delegate can be any type that can be casted from source type (i.e. interface of TestClass, base type or object).

-`var c = TestClassType.Contructor<Func<string, string, DateTime, object>>();`
+`var c = TestClassType.Constructor<Func<string, string, DateTime, object>>();`

 Restriction for parameters types and order still applies.

-However if you do not have access to parameters types `Contructor(this Type, params Type[])` extension method ca be used.
+However if you do not have access to parameters types `Constructor(this Type, params Type[])` extension method ca be used.
 Array of parameters types must be *exactly the same* order and length as type of parameters of constructor.
 Overload do not require any delegate type.
 Instead have fixed delegate to `Func<object[], object>`.
 First parameter of created delegate is array of all constructor parameters values.
 It can be larger than required collection.
 Returned object is created instance.
 There is no limitation of number of parameters of constructor.

-`var c = TestClassType.Contructor(typeof(bool));`
+`var c = TestClassType.Constructor(typeof(bool));`
-`var c = TestClassType.Contructor(typeof(string), typeof(bool), typeof(IDisposable));`
+`var c = TestClassType.Constructor(typeof(string), typeof(bool), typeof(IDisposable));`

 ###Static Properties